JD Sports seeks cuts in store rents for ailing fashion arm Bank

-LONDON Retailer JD Sports (JD.L) is asking landlords to reduce rents on some of its Bank stores as it seeks to cut costs at its loss-making fashion division.
+LONDON Nov 13 UK retailer JD Sports is asking landlords to reduce rents on some of its Bank stores as it seeks to cut costs at its loss-making fashion division.

 Executive Chairman Peter Cowgill said it had now approached landlords to seek a switch to turnover-based rents on around 25 of its Bank stores out of a total of just over 80.